ResearchComputing/Documentation/docs/access/blanca.md

 #SBATCH --gres=gpu:v100:1
 ```

-_request a two gpus of type NVIDIA A100_
+_request two gpus of type NVIDIA A100_
 ```
 #SBATCH --gres=gpu:a100:2
 ```

 __Notes__:
   * Examples of full job scripts for GPUs are shown in the next section.
-  * If you will be running preemptable GPU jobs in `--qos=preemptable`, requesting `-gres=gpu` will give you the greatest number of GPU options (i.e., your job will run on _any_ Blanca node that has at least one GPU).
-However, you can request specific GPUs as well (e.g,. `gpu:a100`), but your jobs will only run on the subset of GPU nodes that has NVIDIA A100 GPUs.
+  * If you will be running preemptable GPU jobs in `--qos=preemptable`, requesting `--gres=gpu` will give you the greatest number of GPU options (i.e., your job will run on _any_ Blanca node that has at least one GPU).
+However, you can request specific GPUs as well (e.g,. `gpu:a100`), but your jobs will only run on the subset of GPU nodes that has that type.

 ### Examples